smeade/programming-elixir-book-notes/chapter3:Immutability/readme.md

 ###Coding
 * Functions that transform data return a new copy of the data.
 * Functions always transform and never change the data in place.
-* ^ this is the very definition of functional programming at any rate,
-* so this is mostly a reminder and a chance to be reminded that immutability is a good thing.

 ```Elixir
 iex(1)> name = "favstar"